 Differences Between Functional Programming vs OOP

 - Functional programming also supports the programming languages like Lisp, Clojure, Wolfram, Erlang, Haskell, F#, R, and other prominent and domain-specific languages.
-Functional programming is a great fit for data science work and R is the popular language among the data scientists.
+Functional programming is a great fit for data science work, and R is the popular language among data scientists.

 - Functional programming provides advantages like efficiency, lazy evaluation, nested functions, bug-free code, parallel programming.
 In simple language, functional programming is to write the function having statements to execute a particular task for the application.

 - Functional Programming based on different concepts is 1.
 High Order Functions (HOF).
 2. Pure functions.
 3. Recursion.
 4. Strict and Non-strict Evaluation.
 5. Type systems.
 6. Referential Transparency.
 In functional programming, functions are referred to as first-class citizens.

 - Object-oriented programming based on the main features that are: 1.
-Abstraction: It helps in letting the useful information or relevant data to a user, which increases the efficiency of the program and make the things simple.
+Abstraction: It helps in letting the useful information or relevant data to a user, increasing the program’s efficiency and making things simple.
 2. Inheritance: It helps in inheriting the methods, functions, properties, and fields of a base class in the derived class.
-3. Polymorphism: It helps in doing one task in many ways with the help of overloading and overriding which is also known as compile-time and run-time polymorphism respectively.
-4. Encapsulation: It helps in hiding the irrelevant data from a user and prevents the user from unauthorized access.
+3. Polymorphism: It helps in doing one task in many ways with the help of overloading and overriding, which is also known as compile-time and run-time polymorphism, respectively.
+4. Encapsulation: It helps in hiding irrelevant data from a user and prevents the user from unauthorized access.

 - Object-oriented programming languages are C++, C#, Java, Python, Ruby, PHP, Perl, Objective-C, Swift, Dart, Lisp, etc. In an object-oriented application, objects can be easily reused in another application.
 New objects can be easily created for the same class, and code can be easily maintained and altered.

-Head To Head Comparison Between Functional Programming vs OOP
+Head to Head Comparison Between Functional Programming and OOP

-Below Is The Top 8 Comparison Between Functional Programming vs OOP
+Below Is The Top 8 Comparison Between Functional Programming and OOP:

 Key Difference Between Functional Programming and OOP

-Below is the list of points describe the Difference between Functional Programming and OOP
+Below is the list of points that describes the difference between Functional Programming and OOP:

 - Functional programming is used for performing many different operations for which the data is fixed.
-Object-oriented programming used for performing few operations which are having common behavior and different variants.
+Object-oriented programming used for performing a few operations which are having common behavior and different variants.